apache/flink/docs/apis/streaming/windows.md

 ### WindowFunction with Incremental Aggregation

 A `WindowFunction` can be combined with either a `ReduceFunction` or a `FoldFunction`.
+When doing this, the `ReduceFunction`/`FoldFunction` will be used to incrementally aggregate elements as they arrive while the `WindowFunction` will be provided with the aggregated result when the window is ready for processing.
 This allows to get the benefit of incremental window computation and also have the additional meta information that writing a `WindowFunction` provides.

-This is an exampel that shows how incremental aggregation functions can be combined with a `WindowFunction`.
+This is an example that shows how incremental aggregation functions can be combined with a `WindowFunction`.

 <div class="codetabs" markdown="1">